How To Fit Skirting Boards | DIY Guide | Video Tutorial

 If you're going to be screwing your new board to the wall, drill a pilot hole and insert appropriate wall plugs before putting the screws in.

 If you have stud walls, you'll need to use a stud detector to find the studs and then use oval wire nails to fix the skirtings to the studs.

 Step 3 (using adhesive)

-If you're planning on using adhesive to secure the skirting to the walls, make sure you use a strong adhesive.
+If you're planning on using an adhesive to secure the skirting board to the walls, make sure you use a strong adhesive.

 When applying the adhesive to the back of the skirting, ensure it is an even coverage (a zigzag style line is normally the way it is applied).
 Once the adhesive is on, press the skirting into place.
 You will need to make sure that the piece is held in place (use whatever possible - weighty items are the best) until the adhesive has completely set.